-This Eero can also be added to an existing Eero mesh made up of any previous Eero or even the newer Eero 6 variants.
-Eero's intergenerational compatibility is thanks to a great software experience that keeps all Eeros up to data automatically.
+This Eero can also add to an existing Eero mesh made up of any previous Eero or even the newer Eero 6 variants.
+Eero's intergenerational compatibility is thanks to a great software experience that automatically keeps all Eeros up to date.

-The software experience keeps it up during setup and management which is simple and robust with the Eero app.
-You can change the setting most people care about such as security type and even some port forwarding.
-Beyond that, Eero is a bit more limited aiming for consistency over flexibility.
+The software experience keeps it up during setup and management, which is simple and robust with the Eero app.
+You can change the setting most people care about, such as security type and port forwarding.
+Beyond that, Eero is a bit more limited, aiming for consistency over flexibility.
 Still, for the majority of people, this is preferable.

 - Wi-Fi 6 support improves speed and coverage